-All decisions on a special land use shall be recorded consistent with the requirements of Article 8, with the addition that the development agreement and final site plans be recorded at the Grand Traverse County Register of Deeds Office and evidence of the record by submitted to the Township Clerk within forty five (45) days.
+All decisions on a special land use shall be recorded consistent with the requirements of Article 8 and the site plan signed by the Township Supervisor. with the addition that the development agreement and final site plans be recorded at the Grand Traverse County Register of Deeds Office and evidence of the record by submitted to the Township Clerkwithin forty five (45) days.